yoloseem/awesome-sphinxdoc/README.rst

 sphinx-py3doc-enhanced-theme_
    A theme based on the theme of https://docs.python.org/3/ with some responsive enhancements.

+sphinx-bootstrap-theme_
+   Integrates Bootstrap CSS/Javascript framework responsive design with any Bootswatch CSS themes.

+sphinx-foundation-theme_
+   Theme based on the Foundation 4 CSS framework.

+sphinx-nameko-theme_
+   Forked from Sphinx Readable Theme, combined with elements of the Read The Docs theme.

+sphinx-guzzle-theme_
+   Sphinx theme used by Guzzle: http://guzzlephp.org

+sphinx-hbp-theme_
+   HumanBrainProject Collaboratory Sphinx Theme.

+crate-docs-theme_
+   This project provides a Sphinx theme for Crate's documentation that is compatible with ReadTheDocs.

+solar-theme_
+   Solar is an attempt to create a theme for the Python Sphinx documentation generator based on the Solarized color scheme.

+sphinxtrap-theme_
+   Sphinxtrap is a minimalist bootstrap2-based + fontawesome sphinx theme.

+mdn-sphinx-theme_
+   This is a version of the Mozilla Developer Network theme, for the Sphinx documentation engine.

 .. _Alabaster: https://github.com/bitprophet/alabaster
 .. _bootstrap: https://github.com/twbs/bootstrap
 .. _Energy: http://pythonhosted.org/energy/